New Canadian Invention Makers Love #FoundersFundingCouch

 Truong

-Before RYSE was RYSE, Trung came out with the first version of the product under the brand AXIS.
+Before RYSE was RYSE, Trung introduced the first version of the product under the brand AXIS.
 Needless to say, the AXIS Gear was a hit.
 Affordable automation that worked with my existing blinds?
 Sign me up people said.
 But that didn’t stop Trung from trying to find ways to improve his product.

 Due to the success of Axis Gear, they decided to enter the smart home and devices industry.
 Especially with a simpler product, they didn’t have to think about fabrics, materials, fashion trends, and other distractions related to the blinds industry.
 This was the birth of RYSE.